ransomsec/ransomsec.github.io/_posts/2023-08-04-the-rce-file.md

 # Conclusion

-In conclusion, I have more details to share, but for now, I believe it's sufficient to disclose what I have found.
+In conclusion, I have more details to share, but for now, I believe it's enough to disclose what I have found.
 Through this experience, I have learned some valuable lessons.

 1. To be cautious when choosing a target for testing, especially if they do not